volkaert/simple-event-broker2/README.md

 for a given topic but not among all the topics).
 We have powerful multi-core computers, but with this default setting all the messages are processed sequentially which is not efficient.
 In this project, I set the number of listener threads to 25 and now slow consumers on topic A do not block fast consumers on topic B. Why such a default value of 1 ?

+- Maven dependencies `pulsar-client(-original)` (v 2.6.0) and `spring-cloud-starter-netflix-eureka-client` (Hoxton.SR7) are
+incompatible.
+If both are present, the application failed at startup with the exception `Cannot create Jersey client`.